12+ Eye-Catching Flowers Beginning with S With Pictures

 Origin/ Native to | Europe, Africa, and parts of Asia |

-Snapdragon – Flowers Beginning with S
+Snapdragon โ Flowers Beginning with S

 It is a flowering plant of the genus Antirrhinum, which belongs to the family Plantaginaceae.
-The common name “snapdragon” comes from how the flowers react when their necks are pinched, causing their “mouth” to snap open like a dragon’s jaw.
+The common name ‘snapdragon’ comes from how the flowers react when their necks are pinched, and as a result, their ‘mouth’ snaps open like a dragon’s jaw.
+Moreover, the snapdragon is one of the most appealing flowers.

 Feature | Detail |